megabitsss/IT_Year-1_Semester-1/README.md

-This repository is for storing educational files in information technology, which contains Introduction to Computer Systems; ICS
+This repository is for storing educational files in information technology, which contains \n Introduction to Computer Systems; ICS \n
-Information Technology Fundamental; ITF
+Information Technology Fundamental; ITF \n
-Mathematics for IT; MFIT
+Mathematics for IT; MFIT \n
 Problem Solving and Computational Thinking; PSCP